-One big mistake that training and development professionals often make is treating an eLearning course as a boring routine task that only exists to make everyone miserable.
-No need to say, this approach does not lead to long lasting positive results from the training.
-We should look at eLearning courses we offer to our learners as series of challenges.
+One big mistake that training and development professionals often make when designing and developing eLearning is treating an eLearning course as a boring routine task that only exists to make everyone miserable.
+No need to say, this approach does not lead to long-lasting positive results from the training.
+We should look at eLearning courses we offer to our learners as a series of challenges.
 The completion of the courses should require some amount of effort and attention.
 If a learner feels that completing an eLearning course is an achievement, he/she is more likely to apply the knowledge from the course in real life, ensuring you receive a return on your investment, as well as possible higher performance, employee morale, and job satisfaction.

-So why would a more complicated training course result in a better outcomes (meaning, knowledge retention, knowledge application, better recall, etc.)?
+So why would a more complicated training course result in better outcomes (meaning, knowledge retention, knowledge application, better recall, etc.)?
 To provide a simple answer: because struggling, trying, and persevering cause emotions.
+And this is true for all kinds of eLearning solutions out there.

 A normal function of emotion is to enhance memory in order to improve recall of experiences that have importance or relevance for our survival.
 Emotion acts like a highlighter pen that emphasizes certain aspects of experiences to make them more memorable.
 Memory formation involves registering information (encoding), processing and storage, and retrieval.